 When we are sincere, but direct amends for forgiveness are not possible, we should simply “let go” of the burden we have been carrying around, and resolve to do better in the future in our interactions with others.

-This Step is about continued growth and vigilance.
+The tenth Step of the 12 Steps of AA is about continued growth and vigilance.
 In essence, is about laying the foundation for our future.
 When we are continually honest with ourselves, it is much easier to recognize triggers, behaviors, and attitudes that could result in a relapse.

 Admitting when we are wrong allows us to continue moving forward in humility, without the denial and self-deception that addiction brings about.